For characters who debuted in Star Trek: The Original Series, see Characters.Star Trek The Original Series

 - Reasonable Authority Figure: While his hand was largely forced by the explosion of Praxis, Klingon Academy shows that he had wanted peace with the Federation before he originally became Chancellor.

-- Reasonable Authority Figure: Refuses to invade the Federation or cancel the peace talks in response to her father's assassination, considering it sufficient to put the alleged assassins on trial.
+- Reasonable Authority Figure: Refuses to invade the Federation or cancel the peace talks in response to her father's assassination and in spite of her earlier tensions with the Federation before the aforementioned tragedy, considering it sufficient to put the alleged assassins on trial.

 - Identical Grandfather: Confirmed by Word of God to be the grandfather of his namesake in Star Trek: The Next Generation.
 This, incidentally, makes Dorn one of only two people — the other being Majel Barrett — to appear on-screen in TOS, TNG and DS9-related works.